lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A secure wipe is performed automatically in certain situations, or can be requested manually by the host software.
 The full secure wipe is automatically initiated as a local reaction to a fatal error.
-(TODO: Specify reaction to incoming lifecycle escalation event, and a potential lifecycle state dependency, e. g. only wipe in PROD mode.)
 A secure wipe of only the internal state is performed whenever an OTBN operation is completed and after a recoverable error.
 Finally, host software can manually trigger the full or partial secure wipe operations by writing to the {{< regref "SEC_WIPE">}} register.